The Bahman (Qajar) Ancestors

 Our own family's fate depended as well on the negotiations of Prince Reza Qoli Mirza with Nasser od-Din Shah and the position at court of Prince Anushiravan Mirza "Zia od-Dowleh" as on the decision of one of Bahman Mirza's daughters to return back to Tehran.

 Princess Malekeh-Afagh Khanom (lit.
-"Queen of the Universe") was born in 1863 at Bahman Mirza's royal palace in Shusha, died on 23rd of October 1923 at Tehran and was buried at the Holy Shrine of Shah
+"Queen of the Universe") was born in 1863 at Bahman Mirza's royal palace in Shusha, died on the Ashura day of 10th Muharram 1336, the 26 October 1917 at Tehran and was buried at the Holy Shrine of Shah

 The family lived partly on their property of land and partly on an immense amount of Russian money, part of her father's apanage from Russia.
 After the agreement of her brother Reza Qoli Mirza with their cousin Nasser od-Din Shah in 1873, the family again get access to the Qajar Imperial court and moved to the capital city of Tehran.
 Anyway, Malekeh-Afagh Khanom had a close connection to all those of her brothers and nephews in Russian Azerbaidjan, who visit Persia frequently or moved back, especially after the Russian Revolution.
 This was the case with her brother Jalal od-Din Mirza and her nephews Kamran Mirza, Jamal Mirza, Darab Mirza and Qahreman Mirza, the sons of Prince Shahrokh Mirza.
 They settled down again in Iran in 1916 but most of them were blaimed for conspiration and killed by Reza Shah Pahlawi (r.1925-1942) in the late 1920's and early 1930's.

-Princess Malekeh-Afagh Khanom and her nephew Prince Soltan Majid Mirza Bahman, the son of Prince Anushiravan Mirza "Zia od-Dowleh", as infants around 1865.
+Princess Malekeh-Afagh Khanom and her nephew Prince Seyf od-Din Mirza Bahman, the son of Prince Anushiravan Mirza "Zia od-Dowleh", as infants around 1865.
 This photograph was made by Dimitri Ermakov.

-Princess Monavvareh "Shazdeh" Khanom posing on a bicycle.
+Princess Malek Sifar Khanom posing on a bicycle.
 The Bahmans were especially affected by bicycles first introduced in Iran at the end of the 19th century.
-Princess Shazdeh Khanom married her cousin Prince Seyf od-Din Mirza Bahmani-Qajar and had two daufghters: Princess Monavvareh Khanom and Princess Monireh Khanom Bahmani.
+Princess Malek Sifar Khanom had two daufghters: Princess Monavvareh Khanom (Shazdeh Khanom) and Princess Monireh Khanom Bahman.

 Prince Sahebqeran Mirza, Malekeh-Afaghs youngest brother with a portrait of their father.